conda-forge/conda-forge.github.io/src/recipe.rst

 What happens after the PR to staged-recipes is merged
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * After the PR is merged, travis-ci will create a new git repo automatically.
-The recipe for a package named `pydstool` will be moved to a new repo `https://github.com/conda-forge/pydstool-feedstock <https://github.com/conda-forge/pydstool-feedstock>`_.
+For example, the recipe for a package named `pydstool` will be moved to a new repo `https://github.com/conda-forge/pydstool-feedstock <https://github.com/conda-forge/pydstool-feedstock>`_.
 * CI services (travis-ci, circleci, appveyor) will be enabled automatically and a build will be triggered automatically which will build the conda package and upload to `https://anaconda.org/conda-forge <https://anaconda.org/conda-forge>`_
 * If this is your first contribution, you will be added to the conda-forge `team <https://github.com/orgs/conda-forge/teams/all-members >`_ and given access to the CI services so that you can stop and restart builds.
 You will also be given commit rights to the new git repo.
 * If you want to make a change to the recipe, send a PR to the git repo from a fork.
 Branches of the main repo are used for maintaining different versions only.